 In July 2005, the FASB published an Exposure Draft of a proposed Interpretation, Accounting for Uncertain Tax Positions.
 The Exposure Draft seeks to reduce the significant diversity in practice associated with recognition and measurement in the accounting for income taxes.
 It would apply to all tax positions accounted for in accordance with SFAS 109, Accounting for Income Taxes.
 The Exposure Draft requires that a tax position meet a probable recognition threshold for the benefit of the uncertain tax position to be recognized in the financial statements.
 This threshold is to be met assuming that the tax authorities will examine the uncertain tax position.
 The Exposure Draft contains guidance with respect to the measurement of the benefit that is recognized for an uncertain tax position, when that benefit should be derecognized, and other matters.
 This proposed Interpretation would clarify the accounting for uncertain tax positions in accordance with SFAS 109.
-This Interpretation, once approved, is expected to be effective as of the end of the first fiscal year ending after December 15, 2005.
+The FASB staff is considering the comment letters that have been received and is determining the plan for redeliberations.
+The Board expects to issue a final Interpretation, which would include amendments to SFAS 109, in the first quarter of 2006.
 We are currently evaluating the impact this proposed Interpretation would have on our results of operations.